Get in touch

 What to bring with you

-• Sun protection cream, sun hat and umbrella.
+• Sun protection cream and a hat.

 • Make sure you bring something loose and comfortable to wear for sports and activities.